Setting vacation rental rates

 1. Cost to run your rental

-You want to make sure that you know how much it is going to cost for upkeep to keep the rental going.
+As a vacation rental owner, you want to make sure that you know how much it is going to cost for upkeep to keep the rental going.
 You need to be able to cover any and all overhead expenses and then make a little off the top, as well.
 You need to be able to calculate how much you spend to keep the rental going so keep in mind – mortgage, taxes, cable and internet, insurance, salaries, etc. which are prices that never change and then those that do such as guest supplies, property repairs and electric and gas.

 There is always going to be competition out there, so find out who is nearby and what they are offering.
 Know their prices and then compare with what you’re offering.
 Can you safely offer the same amenities at the same prices?
 Will these prices still cover the overhead costs?